josedelrey/seg2gis/README.md

 Run configs are generated in `configs/generated/` and ignored by Git.
 To run all experiments, omit `--dry_run` from the experiment command.
-Checkpoints are saved under `model.model_dir` using `training.run_name`;
-the generated config also sets the inference checkpoint path.
+Checkpoints are saved under `model.model_dir` using `training.run_name`.
+The generated config also sets the checkpoint path used for inference.

 ### 3. Evaluate full images